Dragon Boat Festival

 The legend says that thousands of years ago, Qu Yuan, an elderly man disillusioned with the government in power, jumped in the river to protest.
-Villagers rushed to his rescue!
-While some paddled to him hitting the water to scare the fish away, others threw rice balls at them or drummed from the shore to ask for help.
+Villagers rushed to his rescue.
+While some paddled to him hitting the water to scare the fish away, others threw rice balls to distract them or drummed from the shore to ask for help.

-All these elements are re-enacted during Dragon Boat races when hundreds of colourful and brilliant teams frenetically paddle to win the cup.
-Sticky rice mixed with meat or other fillings and wrapped in large bamboo leafs are then eaten to commerate Qu Yuan.
+All these actions are re-enacted during the Dragon Boat festival as hundreds of well-wishers divided into colourful and brilliant teams frenetically paddle to win the cup and eat sticky rice mixed with meat or other fillings wrapped in bamboo leafs to commemorate Qu Yuan.

 Our guides have long been at the centre of the action and celebrations and will tell you all you need to know about the Dragon Boat Festival and its tales …

-If you would like to know more about Hong Kong’s legends and its folklore, why not book a private guided tour at email@example.com?
+If you would like to know more about Hong Kong’s festivals, legends and folklores, book a private tour at email@example.com !